thousandeyes/thousandeyes-futures/README.md

 * Linux with g++ 5.5.0 or newer
 * Windows with VS 2017 or newer

-Currently, the library requires a C++14-capable compiler, however, the plan is to target C++11 before open-sourcing it.
+Currently, the library requires a C++14-capable compiler.
+Nonetheless, it can be ported to C++11 if projects that want to use the library cannot be upgraded to C++14.

 ## Table of Contents